insideseanshead/100-days-of-code/log.md

 **Today's Progress**: Working on building the backend for my combat tracker app.
 Haven't build a dedicated back end api before.
 I have made plenty for mern apps where the data will be returning and created within the same application.
 Getting a response locally won't be difficult but I will need to rework my front end models and calls around.
 Which I will probably do over the weekend.
 Hopefully have all my monster data retuning from mySQL database rather than my Mongo.
 **Thoughts:** Trying to get more comfortable with back end file structure.
 Still prefer front end code but am getting more and more comfortable with creating the guts of apps.

+### Day 38-40: Mar 9-11, 2021

+**Today's Progress**: Reworked backend into a SQL DB which I now need to upload to heroku and change my calls to come from the Heroku app rather than local.
+Front end works as simple beastiary now to build a system to create and save encounters.
+**Thoughts:** Re working the wandir back end to build out a sql database was good practice as ive been using mongo atlas a lot.
+The rest of the app will be the real challenge as I need to figure out a way to allow user to create and save individual encounters using the data that already exists.
+Once that is set up then a authentication method will be needed.
+Afterwards I would like to add a tool for adding party members bass stats in and building a combat tracker that takes in the saved encounter data and user data and aranges itself based on the initiative.